 Cal Poly to host job fair and hiring event to fill more than 65 positions

-– Cal Poly will host the Cal Poly Job Fair and Hiring Event on Dec.
-4-5 to immediately fill more than 65 positions in custodial, facilities, dining and parking services.
+– Cal Poly San Luis Obispo will host a Cal Poly Job Fair and Hiring Event this Saturday and Sunday to fill more than 65 positions in custodial, facilities, dining, and parking services.

 “We are excited to offer this unique hiring event for prospective Cal Poly employees,” said Samson Blackwell, Cal Poly’s senior director of talent acquisition and workforce planning.
 “For the first time, applicants can apply and interview on-site for a wide range of positions across multiple units and departments at Cal Poly, from Campus Dining to facilities and more.”

-Cal Poly offers competitive salaries and exceptional benefits, including medical, dental and vision insurance, paid holidays off and educational fee reimbursement, among others.
+Cal Poly offers competitive salaries and benefits, including medical, dental and vision insurance, paid holidays off, and educational fee reimbursement, among others.

 The two-day Cal Poly Job Fair and Hiring Event will take place 10 a.m. to 6 p.m. both days in the Multi-Activity Center, in the Recreation Center, on campus.
 Complimentary parking will be provided to job fair attendees.